 Post-quantum encryption, also known as quantum-resistant or quantum-safe encryption, refers to cryptographic algorithms and techniques designed to withstand attacks from quantum computers.
 The primary goal of post-quantum encryption is to secure sensitive data and communications in a world where quantum computing has become a reality.

-Unlike traditional encryption methods that rely on the presumed difficulty of certain mathematical problems, post-quantum encryption employs mathematical structures and problems that are believed to be resistant to quantum attacks.
-These new cryptographic approaches are being developed to ensure that sensitive information remains secure, even when faced with the computational prowess of quantum computers.
+Unlike traditional encryption methods that rely on the difficulty of certain mathematical problems, post-quantum encryption uses mathematical structures and problems resistant to quantum attacks.
+These new cryptographic approaches ensure the security of sensitive information, even against the computational power of quantum computers.

 Characteristics of Post-Quantum Encryption

-1. Quantum-Resistant Algorithms: Post-quantum encryption utilizes cryptographic algorithms that have been carefully selected and designed to resist quantum attacks.
-These algorithms are often based on mathematical problems that are believed to be hard even for quantum computers to solve.
+- Post-quantum encryption uses carefully selected and designed cryptographic algorithms to resist quantum attacks.
+These algorithms rely on mathematical problems that quantum computers are believed to find difficult to solve.

 The Importance of Post-Quantum Encryption